deleayeni/Progressive-DevOps-Course/tutoring/05_Test4_CI_Pipeline/testing3.md

 - Generate stakeholder-friendly reports
 - Track test coverage of requirements

+### 📘 Insights from *Continuous Delivery*

+The book emphasizes:

+- **Write acceptance tests before development begins** — they drive design and clarify expectations early.
+- **Collaborate with users, testers, and developers** to define scenarios together.
+- **Automate the happy path** for every user story first — this gives the fastest value and stability.
+- **Run acceptance tests in a production-like environment** so deployment issues appear early.
+- **Keep tests stable and meaningful** — avoid overly detailed UI interactions that change frequently.
+- **Treat acceptance tests as part of your regression suite**, running automatically in CI/CD pipelines.
+- **When tests fail, fix either the code or the test immediately** — never ignore broken acceptance tests.

+### ⚠️ Avoid Over-Reliance on UI Testing

+*Continuous Delivery* warns that testing business logic through the user interface is fragile and expensive.
+Small UI changes can break many tests, even when functionality is correct.

+**Recommended approach:**

+- **Focus acceptance tests on behavior and outcomes**, not UI details.
+- **Automate interactions through the API layer** or an abstraction layer instead of raw UI selectors.
+- **Keep only a few automated UI acceptance tests** for key navigation or visual validation.
+- **Use manual exploratory testing** for usability and aesthetics.

+> "Test business logic below the UI; test the UI only to confirm that it works."

 ## 🔍 Reflection

 ✅ **Solved:** Business requirement validation through stakeholder-friendly tests